interaction-lab/HARMONI/dockerfiles/README.md

 # Using Harmoni with Docker

-To launch the complete harmoni setup in docker:
+To launch the complete harmoni dev setup in docker:
 1. In order to run with window forwarding on linux use:
 ```
     xhost +local: